GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/pknFracViscosityDominated/Example.rst

 .. code-block:: console

-   python ./hydrofractureFigure.py pknViscosityDominated
+   python ./pknViscosityDominatedFigure.py

 The evolution in time of the fracture half-length, the near-wellbore fracture aperture, and the fluid pressure all correlate well with the analytical solutions.

-.. plot:: docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/pknFracViscosityDominated/hydrofractureFigure.py pknViscosityDominated
+.. plot:: docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/pknFracViscosityDominated/pknViscosityDominatedFigure.py

 ------------------------------------------------------------------